aomran/vvapp/README.md

 ##Final implementation:
 * Amazon S3 file handling
 * Put it live on a server
+* Put in text/link on main VV site pointing to it

 # Archive: everything below is all done!!!
 ### Menu bar functionality